na-na-hi/renget/archive/rzimh.md

 ***
 Inigo wandered away from the glittering gala, feeling downcast.
 He couldn't stop thinking about his injured friends.
 The lively music and dancing felt a little hollow.
 Seeking some solitude, Inigo slipped into a quiet part of the museum filled with contemporary art exhibits.
 As he walked past minimalist paintings and abstract sculptures, he heard the flick of a lighter.
 Peering around a marble statue, he spotted Maxine standing alone in front of a painting, her dark hair was swept back elegantly and she wore an embroidered black gown.

-She flicked her lighter repeatedly, cursing under her breath as it failed to ignite a cigarette in her mouth.
-She had her phone out, which displayed a news story about the recent Pro Hero fight with the Five.
-She was upset.
-Her mascara seemed off.
-Thinking back, he did see Junichi and Max running together during his fight with Luccione.
-Inigo hesitated and made his way back.
-He pretended to enter the hall for the first time.
+She pursed her lips around her slim vaporizer, blowing out a cloud of smoke.
+Her phone lit up her face as she scrolled through a news article, marring her perfect makeup with a furrowed brow.
+She tucked a styled curl behind her diamond earring, dabbing delicately under her eyes to avoid smudging her expertly applied mascara.
+Thinking back, Inigo did see Junichi and Max running together during the fight.
+Was she worried about him?
+Inigo paused, patent leather shoes squeaking on the marble floor.
+He glanced over his tailored tuxedo shoulder down the empty hall, then turned and shuffled back the way he came.
+With a deep breath, he pushed through the ornate doors, pretending that he had just arrived as his footsteps echoed.

 He whistled.
 “Oh, man!
 Gigan, did we go the wrong way?
 Where are all the paintings of naked chicks?
 You lied to me, buddy,” he said loudly.
 Gigan stuck its head out of Inigo’s pocket and facepalmed.
 He walked slower giving her time to compose herself as he walked behind the statue.
 “Yo Max!
 Fancy meeting you here,” He said while walking towards her.